14 Money Mistakes To Avoid In Your 20s

 14. Not making use of your free time to earn extra money.

 The gig economy is alive and well, and if you're not taking advantage of it in your free time, you're saying no to a whole lot of extra cash.

 If you ever use Lyft or Uber, you may have noticed that multiple drivers make cash driving for both apps.
 Work culture varies — generally, Lyft emphasizes friendliness and care, whereas Uber emphasizes professionality and poise.
 With both, you can make a pretty penny.

 When you sign up to drive for Lyft, tips from riders are 100% yours, and you can make extra bank during Prime Time pricing during peak hours (read: weekend).
 You get paid for every trip per minute and mile.
 Money's deposited into your account each week, or automatically if you opt for Express Pay.

 As long as you're 21, have access to a smartphone, and access to a good car, you're ready to go.
 Because safety is a priority, you do have to undergo a background check and get your vehicle approved.
 After that, going to work is as simple as opening the app, turning on driver mode, and waiting for your passenger to call.

 Driving for Uber is similarly simple.
 Like Lyft, you need to undergo a thorough background check and get your car approved.
-The only major difference is that whereas Lyft checks your driving skills in person, every interaction with Uber is online.
+The only major difference is that whereas Lyft checks your driving skills in person, Uber can be in person or online, depending on your location.
 As soon as you're approved, it's the same thing: turn on the app when you want to work, and get going!